When you think about things that cause wrinkles, sagging, and age spots, you probably blame the sun.

 It’s normal for the actual structure of your skin to change with age.
 Its outer layer thins and the number of pigment-containing cells decrease, resulting in skin that appears thinner, paler, and more translucent.

 Remember the strong, firm skin you used to have?
 That strong and resilient framework and structure that supported your skin for so long is now getting tired; it’s weaker and less elastic, affecting the strength and elasticity of your skin.

 And you might bruise or bleed more easily: that’s because blood vessels become more fragile with age.

 Our skin is also susceptible to irritants caused by pollution and harsh weather.
 And there’s no doubt that your lifestyle and diet show up on your skin.
-(Take a look at a smoker’s complexion and you’re sure to understand the impact it can have.
+Take a look at a smoker’s complexion and you’re sure to understand the impact it can have.
 Smoking speeds up your skin’s normal aging process, according to the Mayo Clinic.
 The changes can be seen after only ten years of smoking.
 If you are a smoker, the best thing you can do for your skin is to quit smoking.
 This is by no means easy, but there are many products on Nicotine-Pouches.com which you could utilise to help.

-There’s more.
-The forces of gravity, stress, obesity, your daily facial expressions and even the way you sleep all have a hand in the way your skin choses to age.
+There’s more, though.
+The forces of gravity, stress, obesity, your daily facial expressions, and even the way you sleep all have a hand in the way your skin chooses to age.

 But most of us don’t fall into that category.
 When the cards were shuffled and dealt, we got the joker.